paulscherrerinstitute/PsiIpPackage/CommandRef.md

       <td> No </td>
       <td> Revision of the IP-core.
 Alternative to passing a number, the string "auto" can be passed.
 In this
            case the UNIX timestamp of the build time is taken as revision which results in an automatically updated and unique revision number.
-As a result, Vivado detects a new revision every time time IP core is packaged. </td>
+As a result, Vivado detects a new revision every time the IP core is packaged.
+With the string "hash" the revision number is generated as a hash from the source.
+This allows to rerun the script without any change of the revision number unless the script was modified.</td>
     </tr>
 </table>